GATEOverflow/q2a-miscellaneous-settings/README.md

 Adds a widget **Hide Side Panel** button to hide the side panel.
 When hidden, the main content expands to full width.
 The show side panel button is draggable, remembers its position (from browser memory), and auto-adjusts on window resize.

+7. Limited Username Change

+Adds per-user control over username changes.
+Admins can configure how many times a user may change their username (0, 1, 2, etc.).
+If set to 0, usernames are locked completely.